chapel-lang/chapel/doc/technotes/localeModels.rst

 implemented in the 1.7 release.
 The NUMA locale model maps sublocales to NUMA domains.
 The NUMA model is currently implemented at a prototype level.
 Performance has not yet been a focus in the NUMA locale model and will require additional effort in future releases.
+The KNL locale model provides support for self-hosting Xeon Phi (formerly Knight's Landing) processors and includes provision for access to tightly-coupled on-package high-bandwidth DRAM memory.
 We expect to add more locale models in future releases.
-The KNL locale model provides access to on-chip high-bandwidth DRAM.

 -----------------------------------